MicrosoftDocs/cpp-docs/docs/ide/vcpp-directories-property-page.md

  **Exclude Directories**
  Directories not to search when checking for build dependencies.

-#### To specify or modify directory settings

-1. In **Solution Explorer**, open the shortcut menu for the project you want to change and then choose **Properties**.

-2. In the left pane of the **Property Pages** dialog box, expand **Configuration Properties** and then select **VC++ Directories**.

-3. To modify one of the directory lists, select it, choose the down-arrow button on the right, and then choose **Edit**.

-     In the box in the dialog box that appears, you can add or remove values, and you can rearrange the order in which the values appear.
-You can also change whether the project inherits any settings by selecting or clearing **Inherit from parent or project defaults**.

 ## Sharing the Settings
  You can share project properties with other users or across multiple computers.
 For more information, see [Working with Project Properties](../ide/working-with-project-properties.md).